QuaSi-Software/Documentation/docs/resie_fundamentals.md

 The simulation steps for each component are:

 * `Reset`: Reset values for the next time step.
-* `Control`: Calculate control behaviour to check if a component should run or not.
+* `Control`: Calculate control behavior to check if a component should run or not.
 * `Potential`: Calculates the potential energy that can be supplied or consumed by a transformer.
 Used when transformers are directly connected to each other as pre-processing step.
 Here, no energy is consumed or supplied.
-* `Process`: Process energy depending on the type of the component and if the control behaviour dictates the component should run.
+* `Process`: Process energy depending on the type of the component and if the control behavior dictates the component should run.
 * `Load`: For storage components, take in any excess of energy after the processing of connected components.
 * `Distribute`: For bus components, distribute the energy balances on each connected interface and check the overall balance on the bus.